mattthias/slurm/README.md

 # slurm - yet another network load monitor

 slurm started as a FreeBSD port of the Linux ppp link monitor called pppstatus by Gabriel Montenegro.
-Hendrik Scholz ripped of the ppp dependent parts and the email checks to turn in into a generic network load monitor for *BSD, Linux, HP-UX and Solaris.
+Hendrik Scholz ripped off the ppp dependent parts and the email checks to turn it into a generic network load monitor for *BSD, Linux, HP-UX and Solaris.

-## features:
+## Features:
  - "realtime" traffic statistics
  - three graph modes: combined RX and TX and two split views
  - can monitor any network device